 The Audit Committee, chaired by Mr. Tryforos, held ten meetings in 2022.
 The Audit Committee's principal responsibilities include: (a) overseeing the integrity of our financial statements and financial reporting process, and our systems of internal accounting and financial controls; (b) overseeing the annual independent audit of our financial statements, the engagement of the independent auditors and the evaluation of the independent auditors' qualifications, independence and performance; (c) overseeing our disclosure controls and procedures; (d) overseeing whistleblower procedures (e) approving in advance all audit services and to ensure that a written statement is received from the external auditors setting forth all relationships with us; (f) reviewing and approving any related party transactions; (g) periodically meeting with the Chief Legal Officer and other appropriate legal staff to review our material legal affairs; and (h) acting as the Qualified Legal Compliance Committee.
-The Board has determined that each of the members of the Audit Committee is "independent", as independence is defined in the applicable Nasdaq and SEC rules for audit committee members.
-The Board has also determined that Mr. Tryforos, Mr. Vassalluzzo, and Ms. Flanagan are "audit committee financial experts" as defined by applicable SEC rules and that each of the Audit Committee members satisfies all other qualifications for audit committee members set forth in the applicable Nasdaq and SEC rules.
+The Board has determined that each of the members of the Audit committee is "independent", as independence is defined in the applicable Nasdaq and SEC rules for audit committee members.
+The Board has also determined that each of the Audit Committee members all other qualifications for audit committee members satisfies all other qualifications for audit committee members satisfies all other qualifications for audit committee members satisfies all other qualifications for audit committee members set forth in the applicable Nasdaq and SEC rules.